A Church, a Family

 Bethel AME Church, the oldest surviving Black place of worship in Carlisle, Pennsylvania has been providing a Jesus-centered theology of liberation and justice on East Pomfret Street since 1820.

-Under Pastor Jerald W. Crummy’s leadership, Bethel AME Church in Carlisle has become the home of an innovative Zoom-based Wednesday night Study Group.
+Bethel AME Church in Carlisle is the home of an interactive Zoom-based Monday evening Study Group.
 Everyone is welcome, not only our members.

 Bethel African Methodist Episcopal Church in Carlisle began with a small group of Christians holding prayer meetings from house to house in the year 1820.
 As the number of participants grew and their spiritual strength increased, they were able to purchase a plot of East Pomfret Street in 1826, on which they planned to erect a meeting house.